aergoio/aergo-protobuf/README.md

 # aergo-protobuf

-This is a respository for the AERGO Protocol Buffers.
+This respository stores the AERGO Protocol Buffer definitions that are used by different server and client implementations.

-# Change rule
+## Change rule

+Protobuffer recognizes messages as ordered key-value pairs.
-Protobuf recognize message as a key-value pair.
-So you __must not remove or reuse already occupied field number__.
+You __must not remove or reuse already occupied field numbers__.
 For example, you must not change protobuf in a following way:

 ```proto
 // from